ckm3/lightkurve-ext/README.md

 Although it's excellent design greatly enhances productivity, I still have some own requirements on my daily work.
 Therefore, I created this extensive package.
 Some features are listed below:

-- lk provides a conventient interface to search for light cuves from MAST, but usually I already have downloaded some data.
-Our `lkx.LightCurveDirectory` class can handle directories contain light curves. `search_lightcurve()` method can search for the light curve files in the above directory and return them as a `lkx.SearchResults` object.
+- lk provides a conventient interface to search for light cuves from MAST, but usually I have already downloaded some data.
+So, I use similar API to implement a searching process on local directory.
+The `lkx.LightCurveDirectory` class can handle directories contain light curves. `search_lightcurve()` method can search for the light curve files in the above directory and return them as a `lkx.SearchResults` object.
 It can be simply loaded as a `lkx.LightCurveCollection` object with the `load()` method.
 - Before running the search, I highly recommend you to scan your target directories and crate a cache file.
 This can be done with a toggling `scan_dir=True` and dramatically accelerate your following search work.
 Once you have saved your cache file (with `dump_scan_resutls=True`), you can search for light curve files with `use_cache=True`, and no need to re-scan your directories until the content of directories are changed.

 For example